 In 2013, 29% of 969 HSA workplace visits found the risk assessment identified a pedestrian surface where slip resistance testing was required

-Regulation 9 of the General Application Regulations says that floors should, so far as is reasonably practicable, be not slippery
+Regulation 9 of the General Application Regulations says that floors should be not slippery

 Slip resistance tests and pedestrian surface treatments are available from private companies in Ireland